Roman Tam: Career

+Style

 Tam was also known for bending and breaking gender norms, with a "flamboyant" on-stage persona.
 He was the first Hong Kong pop star to perform in drag and was featured in a magazine while posing in the nude.
 Although the latter was controversial at the time, Tam "'got away with his on-stage flamboyance because of his off-stage discretion' and was accepted 'in mainstream Chinese culture at a time when homosexuality was outlawed'".
 He never married and maintained a high degree of privacy in his personal life.

-Tam officially retired in 1996, but continued to perform occasionally with other artists.
+Death

 On 19 October 2002, Tam died in Hong Kong at Queen Mary Hospital from liver cancer at the age of 57.
-Then-Secretary for Home Affairs Patrick Ho expressed his condolences.
+Secretary for Home Affairs Patrick Ho expressed his condolences.